Icinga/icinga2/doc/6-distributed-monitoring.md

 Next, you need to define two zones.
 There is no naming convention, best practice is to either use `master`, `satellite`/`client-fqdn` or to choose region names for example `Europe`, `USA` and `Asia`, though.

-> **Note**
->
-> Each client requires its own zone and endpoint configuration.
-Best practice
-> is to use the client's FQDN for all object names.
+**Note**: Each client requires its own zone and endpoint configuration.
+Best practice is to use the client's FQDN for all object names.

 The `master` zone is a parent of the `icinga2-client2.localdomain` zone: